MarceloArro/sandbox/README.md

 - Roll Name: What title will the roll template display.
 For example "Strength check", or "Death Save", etc.
 - Roll ID: this is the main roll ID, an identifier or Key that the roll will belong to.
 It doesnt have to be unique, so if your system has a lot of skills and this is a roll fo one of them, you just can use "skill" as roll ID.
 - Roll Expression: the roll itself, like 1d6 or 1d20 + 5, etc.
+- Has Dialog and Dialog Panel: Keep on reading, and I might explain it MUAHAHAHAHA!

 There is a list of functions to use with roll expressions.
 Now you will hate me for this, but I am horrible with Regex, so these functions are ugly, very bad looking.
 Bear with me, if you help me we can improve them.
 You can also use them in MOD value definition fields.